Tim Anderson Player Props: White Sox vs. Yankees

-The Chicago White Sox, including Tim Anderson (.366 batting average in his past 10 games), take on starting pitcher Clarke Schmidt and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.
+Tim Anderson -- hitting .341 in his past 10 games -- will be in action for the Chicago White Sox against the New York Yankees, with Randy Vasquez on the hill, on June 7 at 7:05 PM ET.

-In his last appearance, he had two hits (going 2-for-4) against the Tigers.
+In his most recent game he had a hitless performance (0-for-4) against the Yankees.

 Tim Anderson Game Info & Props vs. the Yankees